Wireless and Small Cell Regulations and Installation

 Why is the city allowing clusters of small cell sites on the island?
 We already have a T-Mobile cell tower in front of our house within 120 feet of our house and now find out another Verizon site will be installed within 100 feet of the back side of our house on 71st Ave SE.
 It doesn’t seem fair to any given property owner to have these sites accumulate near their homes, due to the noise, and the poor aesthetics of the towers.

-Jeff almost 5 years ago
+Jeff over 5 years ago

 characters left